-When looking for a new employee onboarding software or system, be careful about falling for flashy designs and low prices.
+When looking for a new onboarding software or an employee onboarding system, be careful about falling for flashy designs and low prices.
 Instead, focus on these four essential traits, and you won’t go wrong.

 Some companies like to make the work environment relaxing.
 Smaller companies, especially.
 They’ll plop a new hire down, have some fun chats about what it’s going to be like to work for them, introduce them to the team, and have them fill out forms.
 That’s fine in some cases, but most candidates, even if they want to work in a loose environment, want new hire onboarding to be a process, not a single meeting.
 In fact, 52% of new hires want to receive organized, relevant and well-timed content as part of their onboarding process, likely making it the biggest area talent acquisition can improve on.